Quantum Risk Analysis: Beyond (Conditional) Value-at-Risk: Implementation on a quantum computer

 After applying the amplitude estimation to this operator we obtain an estimation of the probability that the last qubit is in state $\ket{1}$.
 This probability is given by

 Applying the approximation

 to this probability, we obtain an estimator for an affine transformation of $h_{X,\level}\left(x\right)$.

 \begin{exam}[Normal distribution] We assume a normal distributed random variable $Y$ with mean $\mu\in\realLine$ and standard deviation $\sigma\in(0,\infty)$.
 We denote by $\varphi$, respectively $\Phi$, the probability density function, respectively the cumulative distribution function, of a standard normal distributed random variable.
-For each $y\in\realLine$ it holds that
+With this example, we would like to demonstrate the concrete form of the map in~\prettyref{eq:auxiliary_function_expected_payoff}, which is given for each $y\in\realLine$ by

 To obtain an estimator for this expression we use a random variable $X$ with support given by $\left\{\mu-3\sigma,\mu-3\sigma +\frac{6\sigma}{2^{n}-1},\dots,\mu+3\sigma\right\}$ and probabilities obtained from the distribution of $Y$.
 The function $f_{i^{*}}$ is defined by the parameters $a=\mu-3\sigma$ and $b=\frac{6\sigma}{2^{n}-1}$.
 Hence, it holds that